carpazzo/CRUD/README.md

 # Create Read Update Delete Application
-Functional application CRUD using PHP Vue.JS
+Functional application CRUD using PHP, Bootstrap,MySql and Vue.JS
 Still need to implent upload image for new visitor.
 The image is encoded but not save in the database :/ ,thats where i got stuck.
 the display for error handling bugs sometimes, so still need to implement.